-While bacteria are vital to producing yogurt, not all yogurt has sufficient qualities of probiotics to provide real health benefits to consumers.
-All yogurt is made with Streptococcus thermophilus and Lactobacillus bulgaricus.
-Both strains are responsible for the delicious yogurt taste you’re familiar with, and they’re an excellent start for boosting your gut microbiome.
+All yogurt is made with live and active cultures called Streptococcus thermophilus and Lactobacillus bulgaricus.
+Both strains are responsible for the delicious yogurt taste you're familiar with.

-After the fermentation process is complete, many brands add additional strains of bacteria to yogurt to improve the health benefits of the yogurt.
-This process is legitimate, and shopping for yogurt with added strains whenever possible is vital for improving your gut microbiome.
-Look for strains like L. acidophilus and B. lactis.
-Consider eating various brands to maximize the diversity of bacteria you eat.
+After the fermentation process is complete, many brands add additional strains of bacteria to improve the health benefits of the yogurt.
+Look for strains like L. acidophilus and B. lactis and consider eating various brands to maximize the diversity of bacteria you eat.

 Here are some brands of yogurt that I recommend for their probiotic content.